 - When an opportunity to give comes along if you’ve been saving money you can pull from your savings and give and not have to take money out of your budget.

 - Plan in advance where you want to give each year.
-Give to your local church first.
+I give to my church first.
 I recommend 10% of your gross income as a target.
 Then plan what other non-profits you have a heart for and what you would like to give to them for the year.
-Then plan to use money from savings or budget to give to things that come up that you would like to support like girl scouts, youth group, pizza fund raisers etc.
+Then plan to use money from savings or budget to give to things that come up that you would like to support like mission trips, pizza fund raisers, families in need etc.

 - When you payoff debt add that extra money to your savings and give some away.
-Or if you are able to save some money on expenses increase your giving or your saving.
+Or if you are able to save some money on expenses increase you’re giving or your saving.

 Being generous feels good and helps make the world a better place.
 Saving is a healthy practice and helps you to be more generous.
 Start today by choosing a couple of these tips and put them into practice.